International Civil Aviation Organization: A trusted international authority

 The next generation

-In compliance with ICAO's recommended practices, some 100 countries, including the United States, France and the United Kingdom are already issuing electronic passports or ePassports.
-Starting on July 1, 2013, all new Canadian passports issued will be ePassports.
+In compliance with ICAO's recommended practices, some 100 countries, including the United States, France, the United Kingdom, and now Canada, are issuing electronic passports or ePassports.

 In a world where security needs are constantly changing, countries all over the world look to ICAO for trustworthy advice.
 As technology evolves, ICAO's standards and document specifications will continue to influence the passport's development on a global scale.